 CTO & Co-founder, Electrical Engineer

 Mr. Akinci is an electrical engineer with extensive experience in microprocessors, network devices, storage devices, and biomedical devices.
 He designs and builds the InVitroMetrix devices.

-Berk has been producing successful designs for over 13 years.
-He has designed as an individual contributor at a large multi-national company (Oracle), a start-up company (Nauticus Networks), and most recently at a small publicly-traded company (Corero Network Security).
+Mr. Akinci has been producing successful circuit and device designs for over 16 years.
+He has designed hardware at a large multi-national company (Oracle), a start-up company (Nauticus Networks) and a small publicly-traded company (Corero Network Security).
 He is most recently a Principal Engineer at a small profitable private company, ZeeVee, developing AV distribution product for surgical suites.

 Mr. Akinci is responsible for developing the multi-well cell-based QCM, and he is an inventor of the technology used at Invitrometrix.